Data + AI systems for real workflows

 Portable CSV extraction keeps the graph foundation independent from one graph database.

-Clinical AI Research System
+Award-Winning Clinical AI

-GaitGPT — Clinical Gait Analysis Agent
+GaitGPT — Bidirectional Translation Bridge for Clinical Gait Research

 Paper Manuscript in preparation